Multiscaling limit theorems for stochastic FPDE with cyclic long-range dependence: Acknowledgements

 \section{Acknowledgements}

 This research was supported under the Australian Research Council's Discovery Projects funding scheme (project number DP220101680).
-Andriy Olenko was also partially supported by La Trobe University's SCEMS CaRE and Beyond grant.
-Nikolai Leonenko would like to thank for support and hospitality during the programmes “Fractional Differential Equations” (2022), “Uncertainly Quantification and Modelling of Materials”(2024) and "Stochastic systems for anomalous diffusion"(2024) in Isaac Newton Institute for Mathematical Sciences, Cambridge.
+A.~Olenko would like to thank the Department of Statistics and Probability, Michigan State University, USA, for hosting his sabbatical in 2024 and particularly to Prof.~Y.~Xiao for his support and for providing stimulating discussions, which contributed to refining certain aspects of this paper.
+He is also grateful to Prof.~E.~Orsingher (Sapienza Università di Roma) for discussions on the general theory of Airy processes.
+A.~Olenko was partially supported by La Trobe University's SCEMS CaRE and Beyond grant.
+N. Leonenko would like to thank for support and hospitality during the programmes “Fractional Differential Equations” (2022), “Uncertainly Quantification and Modelling of Materials”(2024) and "Stochastic Systems for Anomalous Diffusion"(2024) in Isaac Newton Institute for Mathematical Sciences, Cambridge.
 Also, he was partially supported under the LMS grant 42997 (UK), grant FAPESP 22/09201-8 (Brazil) and the Croatian Science Foundation (HRZZ) grant Scaling in Stochastic Models (IP-2022-10-8081).
 The authors would like to thank Prof.~P.~Broadbridge for discussions about various applications of PDEs in physics and cosmology studies.